SNCF Class CC 21000: Amtrak

 In 1977, Amtrak borrowed SNCF CC21003 for testing purposes.
-This engine was rebuilt by Alstom with its transformer and electrical components replaced with those compatible with Amtrak's 25 Hz traction power system, taller pantographs, Amtrak's cab signaling system, US style couplers, a bell, and other components required by the AAR for operation on US railroads.
-The X996 was equipped with a Nathan P01235 air horn, the same horn used on the more well known E60s.
+This engine was rebuilt by Alstom with its transformer and electrical components replaced with those compatible with Amtrak's 25 Hz traction power system, taller pantographs, Amtrak's cab signaling system, US style couplers, a bell, and other components required by the AAR for operation on US railroads, including a Nathan P01235 air horn used on the more well known E60s.
 This engine and a Swedish SJ Rc4 were imported and tested by Amtrak to determine the best design to replace the aging PRR GG1's operating on their Northeast Corridor.
 They were numbered by Amtrak as X996 and X995 respectively.
 However, the X996's suspension system proved unsuitable for the relatively rough US track construction, and despite modifications made over the course of testing, the engine's performance was deemed unsatisfactory for Amtrak's use.
 Thus, Amtrak favored the Rc4 design, which would serve as the basis for their EMD AEM-7.
-After testing was completed, X996 was returned to France, reverted to its pre-Amtrak appearance and specifications, and continued to operate on the SNCF.
+After testing was completed, X996 was returned to France, reverted to its pre-Amtrak appearance and specifications, and continued to operate on the SNCF until withdrawn and scrapped in 2005.

 Disposal

 The CC 21000's were rebuilt into class CC 6500 in 1995 and 1996, taking the numbers CC 6575–CC 6578.
 All were withdrawn by 2005.
-CC 21003 was turned into 6577 and was withdrawn and scrapped in 2005.
 CC 6575 (Formerly 21001) is preserved on static display at the SNCF Nimes Depot in Nîmes, Languedoc-Roussillon, France, approximately 45.6km Northeast from Montpellier, France.